MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 A [development container](https://containers.dev/) environment is available with all dependencies that are required to finish this article.
 You can run the development container in GitHub Codespaces (in a browser) or locally by using Visual Studio Code.

-To use this article, you need the following prerequisites:
+To use this article, you need the following prerequisites.

 #### [Codespaces (recommended)](#tab/github-codespaces)